flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/signs.md

 - OFF:
     - Turn signs off and chime sounds.

+!!! note ""
-Note: Chime is barely audible in the cockpit with the cockpit door closed.
+    Chime is barely audible in the cockpit with the cockpit door closed.

 ### NO SMOKING